Cheswold, Delaware: Government

-Cheswold has a council-manager system of government with a six-person Town Council, which consists of a Mayor and Vice Mayor among the council members.
+Cheswold has a council-manager system of government with a six-person Town Council, which consists of a mayor and vice mayor among the council members.
 Elections for the council are held every year, with three council seats up for election for two-year terms.
 After elections, the Town Council selects a Mayor, who then selects a Vice Mayor and Secretary/Treasurer.
 The Town Council holds meetings once a month.
-As of 2017, the Mayor is Robert W. Sine, the Vice Mayor is Larence Kirby, and the Secretary/Treasurer is Theon (Sam) Callender, while the remaining members of Town Council are Judith Johnson, Matthew Asigner, and a vacant seat.
+As of 2023, the Mayor is Santo Faronea, the Vice Mayor is Max A. Amoako, and the Secretary/Treasurer is Theon (Sam) Callender, while the remaining members of Town Council are Judith Johnson, Mark Moxley, and Robin Ridgway.
 The town government also consists of a Planning Commission, Town Administrator, Town Clerk, Building Inspector, Code Enforcement Officer, and Maintenance Technician.

 Police services in Cheswold is provided by the Cheswold Police Department.
 The Town of Cheswold Police Department is currently under the direction of Chief Christopher Workman and has four(4) full time officers.
 Cheswold officers currently patrol the Town of Cheswold at seven(7) days a week with some special duty patrols at various times of the day.
 The Delaware State Police cover the Town when Cheswold Officers are off duty.
 Fire protection in Cheswold is provided by the Cheswold Volunteer Fire Company-Station 43.